linode/docs/docs/applications/configuration-management/create-a-nodebalancer-with-terraform/index.md

 ...
 {{< /file >}}

 This resource's `count` argument will be populated with the `node_count` input variable you will define later on in this guide.
-The `count` argument tells Terraform that it should provision X number of Nodes, where X is `node_count`.
+The `count` argument tells Terraform that it should provision `node_count` number of Nodes.

 Because provisioning more than one node creates a loop in the Terraform process, where the step for creating a node is repeated, you can use the `count.index` variable to keep track of which iteration Terraform is on in the loop.
-The interpolation `{count.index + 1}` in the node's `label` argument tells Terraform that you'd like each of the of nodes to be labeled sequentially, and because `count.index` starts at zero, you'd like the count to begin at one.
+The interpolation `{count.index + 1}` in the node's `label` argument tells Terraform that you'd like each of the nodes to be labeled sequentially, and because `count.index` starts at zero, you'd like the count to begin at one.

 `linode_instance.example-instance.*.private_ip_address` references the private IP addresses of the yet-to-be-created Linode instances.
 In the next step, the Linode Instance resources will be labeled `example-instance`.
-Terraform has access to some attributes for each of the resources it creates, and `private_ip_address` is one of the available attributes from a Linode Instance resource.
+Terraform has access to some attributes for each of the resources it creates, and `private_ip_address` is one of the availdable attributes from a Linode Instance resource.
 Because there will be two Linode instances created during the same step, Terraform groups these sets of attributes in a list.
 The `element()` function allows you to grab a single item from a list based on the item index.
 Here, instead of providing a hard-coded number for the index you can instead provide `count.index`.
 In this way the first NodeBalancer Node will reference the private IP address of the first Linode instance, and the second NodeBalancer Node will reference the private IP address of the second instance.

 ### Create a Linode Instance Resource